The Offers page of the Dev Portal allows you to create, edit, and review offers associated with your product.

 - Update the offer dates as needed.
 When ready, click Make Live Update.
 On the popup, select Continue to save your changes.

 On the Base Price page, select the desired price tier for the offer.
 Base prices are set in USD.

-If needed, you can create custom price tiers to determine your own regional pricing instead of using the suggested price tiers.
+If needed, you can create custom price tiers to determine your own regional pricing instead of using the Epic-delivered price tiers.
 To learn more, review Create Custom Price Tiers.

 - Default Folder: If desired, update the name of the default folder where the artifact is installed on users' devices.
 The folder name must be alphanumeric, begin with a letter, and include 25 characters or less with no spaces.